-Coren had the help of 199 obedience trial judges from North America during his IQ trials.
-And based on Coren’s dog intelligence criteria, they helped him evaluate and rank individual breeds.
+Coren didn’t do it alone.
+In fact, he had the help of 199 obedience trial judges from North America for his intelligence trials.
+Based on Coren’s dog intelligence criteria, the judges helped him evaluate and rank all breeds they could get their hands on.

 - The number of repetitions necessary for a dog breed to learn a new command.
 Fewer repetitions meant a more intelligent dog breed.

 - The success rate in which a dog will obey a known command on the first attempt.
 A higher success rate meant a more obedient and intelligent dog.

 Even though Labradoodles aren’t purebred dogs, and thus never participated, we can still make an educated guess based on the intelligence of the Labrador Retriever and Poodle.

 How the Labrador & Poodle Performed

 Both the Labrador and the Poodle are considered wicked smart, as they performed exceptionally well in the dog IQ trials.
 As a matter of fact, they’re both ranked as the top 10 smartest dog breeds!
 Both did so well that they are literally in an intelligence class of their own.

-This meant both the Labrador and Poodle are capable of learning a new command with less than 5 repetitions!
+This meant both a Lab and Poodle are capable of learning a new command with less than 5 repetitions!
 In other words, you may be able to teach these dogs a new command or trick in less than 10 minutes.
 Of course, this would depend on the complexity of the trick.

-It also means that these dogs are able to obey a known command on the first attempt with an astounding 95% or better success rate.
+It also meant that these dogs are able to obey a known command on the first try with a 95% or better success rate.
 Not only are they the quickest learners, but also some of the most obedient dogs in the canine kingdom.

 The ultra-exclusive top 10 category also happens to include the most popular family dogs.
 Just for reference, other dog breeds include the Rottweiler, Golden Retriever, German Shepherd, Doberman, Sheltie and Border Collie.

 Labradoodle vs. “Average” Dogs